 In all the years that I have taught hypnosis for weight loss, my biggest challenge is getting clients to stop thinking like a person who is "on a diet" and start thinking the way a thin person, NATURALLY thinks.

-Typically a slender person when hungry, thinks about food like fuel.
+Typically, when a slender person is hungry, they think about food like fuel.
 When they decide what to eat, their time horizon for decision-making is longer.

-That is not to say that people who "think thin" never select foods that are tasty or high calorie, but as a rule, their usual pattern, is a longer term approach to food choices.
+Don't get me wrong!
+That is not to say that people who "think thin" never select foods that are tasty or high calorie.
+But as a rule, their usual pattern, is a longer term approach to food choices.

 "Dieters," on the other hand, tend to focus more on the immediate, short-lived sensory pleasure, that a particular food may provide.
 Until they change their thinking, to be more like the way a "thin person" thinks, they struggle with weight and diet, in many cases, for their whole lives.

 Typically, when making eating decisions, "dieters" don’t NATURALLY consider what will make them feel good later in the day.
 And because being on "a diet" tends to make you feel deprived , they often dream about the sensory pleasure they "missed out on," when they resist temptation, long after the meal is over.
 So it's just a matter of time before will power gives way to imagination.